hleclerc/Sane_inter/docs/generation/content.md

 info p->size
 # '\' allows for getting a pointer
 a := "456"
-q := \a # -> a Ptr[ String ] pointing in a
+q := \a # -> a Ptr[ String ] pointing to a
 ```

 # Generative programming

-Metaprogramming is at the heart of the facilities offered to ease and speed up the development processes, while ensuring the best performances.
+Metaprogramming is at the heart of the facilities offered to ease and speed up the development processes in Sane, while ensuring the best performances.

 ## Compile-time execution